Crite-Spranberries/MDIA-1620/README.md

 3. Rediscovered 'cd ..' as a command.
 ***
 - So far slightly unfamiliar with more indepth markdown text.
 - Not much extra questions to be had.
+(I've used github before)
 ***
 I'm feeling "Savvy".